Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “She picked up three fouls, but she’ll be fine,” Fernandez said of Fudd’s debut.
 “We tried to get her involved with flares and pin-downs.
 I liked her aggressiveness off the bounce—she had one that went in and out.
 It’s good to get that first game under her belt and move forward.”

 The first foul came early on a 3-point shooter.
 The second arrived before the second quarter began, and a third hit early in the second period, limiting her first-half action to 8 minutes.
-Fernandez kept her on a careful leash for the rest of the night, but to her credit, Fudd did not foul again after halftime.
+She ended up playing another 8 minutes after halftime and did not foul again.

 “That I’m going to stop fouling,” Fudd told Dallas Hoops Journal when asked her main takeaway from the night.